Preventing cavities with a twice daily dental care routine

 - Make sure your toothpaste has fluoride in it.

-- Brush your teeth for your child until ages 7-8
+- Brush your child’s teeth until ages 7-8

 - Brush at a 45-degree angle.
 When you or your child is brushing, the toothbrush should be at a 45-degree angle along the gum line, using circular motions to sweep plaque away.